padosory5/elaina1.0/README.md

 - time, date, weather :x:
 - message response :x:

-:heavy_check_mark: : operating :warning: : working in progress :x: : not operating
+:heavy_check_mark: : fully operating :warning: : working in progress :x: : not operating

 There will be further updates on the fucntion.